mgershowitz/happy-hour/README.md

 - As a user I want to be able to save my favorite drinks and make comments about them
 - As a user I want to be able to ban drinks from my profile
 - As a user I want to  be able to accept or deny my drink

+## Citation
+- How to end a string at a certain character http://stackoverflow.com/questions/9133102/how-to-grab-substring-before-a-specified-character-jquery-or-javascript
+- Data scraper with cheerio